-- Read all chapters prior to watching lecture videos, including chapters as noted, research articles, etc. - Assignments will be given in through Blackboard. - Quizzes in Blackboard are required to be completed on or before designated due dates.

-- There will be 5 exams during this course.
+- Activity assignments will be given in through Blackboard. - Quizzes in Blackboard are required to be completed on or before designated due dates. - There will be 5 exams during this course.
 Exam 1 will cover chapters 1-2, exam 2 will cover chapters 3-4, exam 3 will cover chapters 5-6, and exam 4 will cover chapters 8-9 and exam 5 will cover chapters 17, 18, & 19.
 Exam 5 may also contain information from previous chapters, potentially being semi-cumulative.
 Missed exams will not be made up unless a university excused absence has been granted and documentation provided in INITIAL email request for extension.
 This needs to be communicated with the instructor BEFORE missing the exam. - PowerPoint lectures have been composed from the textbook that you can use to help you through the reading.
-These lectures will allow you to focus on main points in the chapters. - There will be video/audio lectures as well that are recordings of me giving the lectures during the course.
+These lectures will allow you to focus on main points in the chapters. - There will be video lectures as well that are recordings of me giving the lectures during the course.
 These videos will help students who want to cover the material but are audio/visual learners.
-You are expected to utilize the lectures and the video lectures.
-They will help when you are filling out the required study guides. - Study guides must be completed and submitted to the appropriate Blackboard "Drop boxes" before the corresponding quizzes will open.
-Study guides are assignments.
-Likewise, all quizzes in a given section must be taken before the exam will open.
-If a study guide deadline is missed, or a quiz is missed, it is the responsibility of the student to inform instructor before missing any other deadlines. - We will utilize the Blackboard website (http://blackboard.ndus.edu/) to distribute Powerpoint slides, study guides, and other materials.
+You are required to utilize the lectures and the video lectures.
+They will help when you are filling out the bonus study guides. - Activity assignments will be found within each unit.
+Each chapter has 2 activities, and those activities vary in the number of points within each.
+Activities must be completed when they are opened.
+Activities must be completed AND submitted by their due dates.
+Activities may take some time to complete, so do not try complete the activities, quizzes (exams), and study guides all in the same day. - Study guides are bonus assignments.
+Study guides must be completed and submitted to the appropriate plagiarism checked, Blackboard "Drop boxes."
+Study guides are due at the same date/time as the activities and quizzes for each chapter.
+NO STUDY GUIDES WILL BE ACCEPTED AFTER THE DUE DATE.
+Student requests at the end of the semester (or any time after the due date) to submit late/missing study guides to try improve their grade last minute will not be addressed.
+Study guides that show over 70% similarity will NOT get any credit as responses to topics need to be put into the students own words.
+Because these bonus study guides provide points in the course, any submitted study guide that is found to be plagiarized may be reported to the university through Starfish and disciplinary action may be taken. - We will utilize the Blackboard website (http://blackboard.ndus.edu/) to distribute Powerpoint slides, study guides, activity assignments, and other materials.
 It will also be used to administer quizzes in addition to exams.
 All assignments will be submitted through Blackboard.
-Emailed study guides will not be accepted unless requested by the instructor. - It is important for you to check your grades in Blackboard.
+Emailed study guides/activities will not be accepted unless requested by the instructor. - It is important for you to check your grades in Blackboard.
 If you find that the instructor has made a mistake while entering your grade, you have one week to bring it to the attention of the instructor.
 After a ONE WEEK PERIOD, grades will be locked in Blackboard. - Please refrain from requesting extensions as they will not be granted unless documentation is sent in the first email requesting an extension.
 Please note this before starting the course and refrain from leaving negative feedback in you miss a deadline and are not granted an extension.
 Please do not feel disrespected if your request does not receive a reply, by continuing in the course, you accept this rule.
 This is your formal notification about requests for extensions.